Skip to content

 https://www.npmjs.com/package/node-ccavenue

-1. Server End — Generate the encoded request parameters (encRequest) based on the user’s purchase preferences (create an order)
+1. Backend — Generate the encoded request parameters (encRequest) based on the user’s purchase preferences (create an order)

 3. Payment Gateway — User completes the payment

-4. Server Side — Handle the CCAvenue Response on your Server Side route, decode the response, update your database and redirect to your Client Side route.
+4. Backend — Handle the CCAvenue Response on your Server Side route, decode the response, update your database and redirect to your Client Side route.